AstroMined/pygithub-mcp-server/docs/project_brief.md

-# GitHub MCP Server Python Port
+# PyGithub MCP Server

 ## Overview
-The Python GitHub MCP Server provides a bridge between AI assistants and the GitHub API through the Model Context Protocol.
+The PyGithub MCP Server provides a bridge between AI assistants and the GitHub API through PyGithub and the Model Context Protocol.
 The implementation is complete and functional, with a focus on expanding capabilities and improving performance.

 ## Core Requirements